ARehmanMahi/binance-manager/README.md

 1. You can adjust the folder structure if you have other preferances.
 2. The "redux" folder contains an example reducer (counter).
 You can delete this.
 3. You can use whichever CSS library you wish, or just plain CSS/SASS (preferably modules).
-4. You may modify the boilerplate (e.g. delete dummy text in App.js, the counter, the the logo.svg, etc.)
+4. You may modify the boilerplate (e.g. delete dummy text in App.jsx, the counter, the the logo.svg, etc.)
 5. V1 of this project is due in 3 weeks.
 Remeber to KISS (Keep It Simple, Stupid).
 You need to think of v1 as a conceptual boundary of constraints; anything *outside those boundaries must be saved for a future version*.

 <!---